-Malaysia is hot and humid throughout the year and heavy rain is possible at any time of year.
+Malaysia is hot and humid throughout the year and heavy rain is possible at any time.
 Doesn’t sound any good, does it?
 Don’t worry, it’s actually not that bad at all.

 The seasons on the West coast of the peninsula are completely the other way around.
-Rainy season from April to October with heavy rain.
+Rainy season starts by end of March and runs through October with heavy rain.
 Not as much as the East coast, but still a lot.
-Dry season from November until February with sunshine, high temperatures, high humidity and afternoon showers possible.
+Dry season from November and throughout February with sunshine, high temperatures, high humidity and afternoon showers possible.

 Malaysian Borneo is even wetter than Peninsular Malaysia.
-Again we can distinguish two area’s here.
-Sarawak (West) and Sabah (East), with Sarawak being the wettest.
+Also here, we can distinguish two areas, Sarawak (West) and Sabah (East), with Sarawak being the wettest.

-Sarawak is very, very rainy from October to March with very little sunshine.
+Sarawak is very, very wet from October to March with very little sunshine.
 Come January it can rain almost every day.
 In Sabah heavy rain starts May and continues throughout December.

 So, when to go?